bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-from-1.rst

 into a separate directory alongside your existing Bugzilla installation (which we will assume is in a directory called :file:`bugzilla`).

 You will need a copy of the git program.
-All Linux installations have it;
+All Linux distributions have it;
 search your package manager for "git".
 On Windows or Mac OS X, you can `download the official build <http://www.git-scm.com/downloads>`_.